Flint water crisis: Prevention

-Per Larry Clark, Sustainable Performance Solutions LLC, consulting professionals such as "professional engineers, licensed plumbers, or water-treatment specialists" could have had a positive impact on the outcome.
+According to Larry Clark of Sustainable Performance Solutions, consulting professionals such as "professional engineers, licensed plumbers, or water-treatment specialists" could have had a positive impact on the outcome.
 In addition to professional consultation, EPA reform would help prevent another Flint water crisis.
 Current water-testing techniques can underestimate water lead levels because sampling is sometimes concentrated on neighborhoods with known low lead levels or lead-free pipes.
-EPA reform could enforce rules that "ensure that all cities get an early warning when lead levels rise to the danger point.", said Jeff Ruch, executive director of Public Employees for Environmental Responsibility (PEER).
+Jeff Ruch, executive director of Public Employees for Environmental Responsibility (PEER), said that EPA reform could enforce rules that "ensure that all cities get an early warning when lead levels rise to the danger point".

-Upholding the Clean Water Act passed in 1972 would have prevented an outbreak of lead poisoning in Flint.
-This act "established the basic structure for regulating pollutant discharges into the waters of the United States".
+One preventative measure that was not properly upheld was the Clean Water Act.
+Passed in 1972, this act established policies to prevent water health crises such as the lead poisoning of Flint, Michigan.
+The Clean Water Act "established the basic structure for regulating pollutant discharges into the waters of the United States".
 The EPA has also updated its standards and created six goals for improving the drinking water of the nation.
 This plan was created in November 2016 to decrease the amount of pollution in water.
+In the situation of Flint, MI, a corrosive water source was introduced "into an aging water system without adequate corrosion control".

-Using point-of-use (POU) devices could prevent lead exposure.
-A study at the University of Arizona, Tucson used the Flint, Michigan water crisis to illustrate the economic benefits of utilizing three specific POU devices, which included reverse osmosis, activated carbon, and distillation.
+A study at the University of Arizona, Tucson used the Flint water crisis to illustrate the economic benefits of utilizing three specific point-of-use (POU) devices, which included reverse osmosis, activated carbon, and distillation.
 Many factors such as "POU device costs, lead absorption from water, and economic losses associated with reduced IQ" were taken into account to determine the cost-benefit of each device.
-The study found that the water lead level breakeven points for reverse osmosis, activated carbon, and distillation were 7.31 µg/L, 3.73 µg/L, and 12.0 µg/L, respectively.
-The cost-benefit was analyzed as a 70-year (lifetime) duration, which is much longer than the Flint water crisis, but these POU devices could still serve to be a valuable tool in preventing the consumption of water-soluble lead in the future.
+The study found that the water lead level breakeven points for reverse osmosis, activated carbon, and distillation were 7.31 μg/L, 3.73 μg/L, and 12.0 μg/L, respectively.
+The cost-benefit was analyzed as a 70-year (lifetime) duration, which is much longer than the Flint water crisis, and the POU devices proved to be a cost-effective tool in preventing the consumption of water-soluble lead in the future.

-Using predictive models could be another invaluable way to help prevent another crisis like the one in Flint.
-Many municipalities across the country have outdated or incomplete records on their water service line materials, and governments have finite resources to identify and fix the problem of lead lines.
-In Flint, it is clear that a data-driven approach allowed public money to be spent more efficiently in ways that directly align with public health protection.
+In Flint, a data-driven approach has aided in spending public money in ways that directly align with public health protection.
+Predictive models using historical city data have been utilized to estimate the probability of homes in the city containing lead pipes.
 Because the public (utility-owned) portion of service lines is buried under roads and sidewalks, it is expensive to verify pipe materials.
 Depending on the verification method, it can range from a few hundred dollars to a few thousand dollars per home.
 Flint spent more than $20 million on unnecessary excavations when it ignored model predictions in 2018, instead of targeting homes with the highest likelihood of having a lead service line.
 This could have been largely avoided with the continued use of the machine learning model developed in 2016.